dkarthe/webjeda-blog/_posts/2016-04-27-jekyll-speed.md

 I havent tested it on other processors but they should work.
 Please let me know if this doesn't work for you or you have other ways to do it.

 ### 7. Use SVG instead of JPEG
 SVG stands for Scalable Vector Graphics.
 An svg image can be scaled to any size without losing quality because it uses ponts instead of pixels.
-SVG can be used for basic images with few details like logos buttons etc., But it can also be used for featured images if they are simple enough!
+SVG can be used for images with very few details.
+Images like logos buttons etc., can be converted into SVG.
+Bigger images can also be converted to SVG but there can be a drastic increase in the filesize.
+But for images with simple lines, rectangles and other shapes we can use SVG.

-The best example for using SVGs successfully in a website is varvy.com.
-Patrick Sexton has used Adobe Illustrator to create these wonderful SVG images which are very light-weight and scalable.
+The best example for using SVGs successfully in a website is [varvy.com](https://varvy.com){:rel='nofollow'}{:target="_blank"}.
+Patrick Sexton has used Adobe Illustrator to create some wonderful SVG images that are very light-weight and scalable.

-An example of such image is given below.
+SVGs are basically ``xml`` which means that they are made up of few tags and can be edited using a text file.
+We can also perform lossless compression on them to reduce the size.
+So SVG has a big advantage over PNG, JPEG etc., An example of such an advantage is given below.
+I have created two images here one is a compressed SVG and the other is a JPEG optimized for web.

 ![webjeda blog](/images/webjeda.svg){: width="45%" .inline .left}